lgatto/pRolocGUI/vignettes/md_vignette.md

 of Christoforou (2011) for all proteins which are assigned by experimental evidence to the organelle "plasma membrane".
-We ensure ourselves that "Christoforou 2011" is selected in the tab **_Data_** and change to a tab where the *Search* widget is loaded.
+We ensure ourselves that "Christoforou 2011" is selected in the tab **_Data_** and change to a tab where the *Display selection* widget is loaded.
 We activate the check box to the left of **_level_** and select "marker" in the upper drop-down list (for we are looking for the organelle).
 In the next drop-down list below we select "PM" which codes